 - The Care Quality Commission (CQC)

 - Health and Safety Executive (HSE)

 - Environment Agency

 - Homes England

 - The Regulator of Social Housing (RSH)

 - HM Revenue and Customs

 - Serious Fraud Office.

+- 5.6 Where we receive an external whistleblowing specifically from Care Quality Commission we will be guided by the timeframes set out from them to respond to the information request, these are usually within a week turnaround time.
+These whistleblowing concerns will go to the Nominated Individual or Registered Manager who will inform the Head of Care Operations, unless the concern is in relation to the Head of Care operations in which case this will need to be passed to the Executive Director of Operations.

-6.0 How the Group will deal with reported concerns
+- 6.0 How the Group will deal with reported concerns

-6.1 Any person listed in 5.1 above receiving a disclosure must report it to the Company Secretary who, with the Group Head of Human Resources, will consider who is best to investigate.
+- 6.1 Any person listed in 5.1 above receiving a disclosure must report it to the Company Secretary, who will review the report, with the Governance Manager if required, to ascertain if the report is a whistleblowing event or one which should follow the Grievance or Disciplinary Policy.

+- 6.2 The Company Secretary (or Governance Manger in their absence) will consider along with the Head of People Services who is best to investigate.
 An independent investigation by the internal auditors will be carried out in any case of allegations involving a Senior Manager, Director, Executive Director or Group Chief Executive, or of serious fraud.
-The Company Secretary will report quarterly to the Audit & Assurance Committee on whistleblowing matters of concern and on Public Interest Disclosures and the actions taken in response.
+The Company Secretary or Governance Manager will report quarterly to the Audit & Assurance Committee on whistleblowing matters of concern and on Public Interest Disclosures and the actions taken in response.
 In any case of particular concern or sensitivity the Group Chair and Chair of the Audit & Assurance Committee will be informed.

+- 6.3 If a Board member has concerns about the Board or the organisation that cannot be resolved, these concerns will be shared with the Board and formally recorded.
+This will be addressed through the Matters of Concern Procedures contained within Standing Orders via the Senior Independent Director of appropriate.